Choose your course

 1972 to 1987

-At first the majority of students came from Sweden but after 10 years, ELC had attracted so many students from so many different countries through the contacts built up by Glen Davie, and his wife Angela, that the school needed to expand.
+At first the majority of students came from Sweden but after 10 years, ELC had attracted so many students from so many different countries through the contacts built up by Glen Davie, and his wife Angela that the school needed to expand.
 A new building with classrooms, lecture hall and language laboratory was added on to the original one.

 The school continued to expand and started to use 35 Church Road, the building opposite 33 Palmeira Mansions.
-The greater space allowed the introduction of Multi-media rooms, video rooms and teaching of new types of courses.
+The greater space allowed the introduction of Multi-media rooms, video rooms and the teaching of new types of courses.
 This period also saw ELC run the RSA Certificate in English Language Teaching courses for teachers (now Cambridge ESOL CELTA).

 1987 - 2007

 Glen Davie and Ian Dunlop retired in 1987 and Charles Harrison became Chief Executive.
 The school continued to expand and develop its range of courses and facilities.
-31 Palmeira Mansions was acquired in 1991 and a dedicated Business Centre was established.
+31 Palmeira Mansions was acquired in 1991, and a dedicated Business Centre was established.
 A new Multi-Media Study Centre was opened in 2001 with a computer room including virtual language laboratory and library.

 2007 - 2010

 In the summer of 2007 Charles Harrison was taken ill suddenly.
 The two then Directors of Studies, Phil Hopkins and Peter Tamkin, assumed responsibility for ELC in his absence.
 When Charles retired as Chief Executive in 2010, Phil Hopkins became Principal and Peter Tamkin became Academic Director.
-This period saw a complete refurbishment of reception, administration and the Business Centre together with the introduction of new technology in the form of interactive whiteboards and new courses such as CLIL.
+This period saw a complete refurbishment of reception, administration and the Business Centre, together with the introduction of new technology in the form of interactive whiteboards and new courses such as CLIL.

 2010